How to Do a Gel Manicure at Home — Plus, Tips and Nail Art IdeasMay 26, 2023

 Mistakes are inevitable, but luckily gel mishaps are a lot easier to fix than regular lacquer mishaps.
 Once the polish is cured, a swipe of remover won’t be able to affect it.
-So if you mess up the top layer, you won’t have to go back to square one.
+So if you just mess up the top layer, you won’t have to go back to square one and redo all of the layers.
 “If you smear the polish before curing, simply wipe it off with a remover soaked cotton pad and re-paint it,” says Kao.

 The process is similar if you get gel polish on your skin.
 Kao recommends using a cuticle stick or your thumbnail to remove the excess before curing.
 If you cure the gel polish onto your skin, it will be extremely difficult to remove.

-With practice, your DIY gel mani will be unrecognizable from salon manicures.
+With practice, your DIY gel mani will be indistinguishable from salon manicures.

 Gel Nail Design Ideas to Try At Home